The interactive image allows exploration of the features of the box.

 Cover material selection is driven by bonding properties of the material to surfboard resin systems.
 Examples include high density foams, carbon fiber, wood veneer, fiberglass, or other structural materials.
 Provides greater creative flexibility with the box installation.

-The standard covers feature a small colored dot at the outside edge, opposite the screws.
-This dot is used to provide an indication of the cant angle of the box.
+The standard covers feature a small recessed number at the outside edge, opposite the screws.
+This number provides an indication of the cant angle of the box.
 Because of its location it is visible after the box has been installed making cant identification easier when there are fins installed in the board.
-The dots are color coded to the different cant angles available.
+There are cant angle numbers for each of the available angles - 0º, 2º, 4º, 6º, and 8º.
 The center covers have no indicator!

 Optional color covers are available in seven different colors - BLACK, GRAY, YELLOW, MANGO, RED, BLUE, GREEN,and PURPLE!
 All these colors are also available for the center covers.